Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 ./deploy.sh
 ```

-You will see this prompt.
+You will see the prompt shown below.
 Use a valid email address and timezone.
 You will receive the login credentials for the front-end application on this
 email address.

 ```bash
 Configuring SAM deploy
 ======================